charltonaustin/blog-entries/unpublished/pairing-vs-code-review.md

 ### Conclusion
 I still think that pairing is superior to code review.
 However just like almost any plan you make in life your actions should depend on the situation.
-It is best to either pair or have a code review even though neither system is foolproof.
+It is best to either pair or have a code review than have no review at all even though neither system is foolproof.
 If you pair and someone isn't paying attention or if you review code and you aren't paying attention, bugs can creep into your code.
 Or maybe no matter what, bugs will creep into your code.
 The real question is do you have strategies to mitigate and remedy the negative effects?